canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "If you actually got isekaied into a game, it wouldn't be like that, would it?
 I mean, you've played MMOs, obviously."

-"Yeah, I mean, FFXIV mainly..."
+"Yeah, I mean, Final Fantasy mainly..."
 I stretched past her, fumbled around for my plush tonberry, and dropped it in her lap.

 "Well, that's a great example."
 She picked the tonberry up and fiddled with its little knife.
-"Did you like, raid and that?
+"Did you raid and that?
 Or just RP?"

-"I had a static back in SHB, we used to do savage prog.
+"I had a static back in 5.0, we used to do savage prog.
 Before I got this job, obviously.
 Not much time for raiding these days..."

 "Oh yeah, that was Eden right?
 Well, you know what it's like, then.
 There's a whole meta.
 You can go on youtube and learn the mechanics.
 Someone works out all the gear and rotations."